AndrzejStarzyk/WiBIT/README.md

 To run this app manually it is recommended to prepare virtual environment and install all recommended packages.

-Python 3.10.12 were used while this page were prepared.
+Python 3.10.12 was used while this page was prepared.

 To install virtual environment library type:
 ```
 pip install virtualenv
 ```
 Then you can create venv (instead of wibit-venv you can use any name you want):
 ```
 python -m venv wibit-venv